IvanMzk/gtensor/docs/extending.md

 - library doesn't depend on particular data types for containers, data and meta-data elements.
 So custom types can be used, provided they meet some common requirements.
-- thanks to modular design new modules can be added, functionality and implementation of existing modules can be changed.
+- thanks to modular design new modules can be added, existing modules can be extended with new functionality, existing functionality can be customized.
 - library provides generic way to implement routines to operate on tensors objects in broadcast elementwise and lazy manner.
 As well as universal way to evaluate such lazy results.
 For efficient evaluation of complex lazy expressions parallel execution subsystem is provided.